Móng Cái: Economy

 The volume of trade between Vietnam and China through the Móng Cái border gate reached US$2.4 billion and 4.1 billion in 2007 and 2008 respectively, the highest among the Vietnam-China border crossings.
 The cash flow via the banks located in Móng Cái was VND180,469 billion (US$11 billion).
 The volume of trade is increasing significantly year by year.
 In particular, counting up to the end of March 2008, the volume of trade reached 720 Million which an increase of 82% from the same period of the previous year.
 The tax revenue of Móng Cái in 2008 was more than 1,700 billion VND (nearly US$100 million) equal to 150% to the year of 2007 result in the fact that Móng Cái is only district level area in northern Vietnam has tax revenue more than 1,000 billion and rank third in the whole nation.

-Regarding the urbanization, in 2008, Móng Cái was upgraded to "3rd urban area" and recognized as city at the end of 2008.
-Móng Cái is also known as "Market city" because six big markets are located in the city center.
+Regarding urbanization, Móng Cái is classified as a Class-II Provincial City as of 2008.
+Móng Cái is known as "Market City" because of its six big markets located in the city center.